Frequently Asked Questions

 We truly appreciate your support and understanding as we work together to keep our barn a safe and welcoming place for all!

-Group Programs: How are children split up?
+How are children split up?
 (Camps + Clubs)

 Depending on the group, we will divide riders up by age and/or ability level so everyone can get safe, personalized attention when we are working with the horses.
-We will teach our beginners on a lead line or a lunge line where we have a little distance but are still in control of the horse so the rider can focus on one thing at a time.
+We will teach our beginners on a lead line or a longe line where we have a little distance but are still in control of the horse so the rider can focus on one thing at a time.
 Otherwise, our groups are together on the ground or while we are doing the craft projects.

 What is your cancellation policy?
+What happens if I am running late?

 If you need to cancel or reschedule a lesson, we kindly ask that you do so at least 48 hours in advance via the website or by communicating directly with the Director or Assistant Director.
 This allows us to adjust our schedule and offer that time to another rider.